 Any deductibles or self-insured retentions must be declared to, and approved by, the County.
 The deductible and/or self-insured retention of the policies shall not limit or apply to the Contractor's liability to the County and shall be the sole responsibility of the Contractor

-Coverage shall not be suspended, voided, canceled, reduced in coverage or in limits, until after forty-five (45) Days prior written notice, has been given to the County.
+Coverage shall not be suspended, voided, canceled, , until after thirty(30) Days prior written notice, has been given to the County.

 Insurance coverage is to be placed with insurers with a Bests' rating of no less than A: VIII, or, if not rated with Bests', with minimum surpluses the equivalent of Bests' surplus size VIII.